-- 6.1 Stock Bonus Awards.
+6.1 Stock Bonus Awards.
 A Stock Bonus Award is an award to an eligible Employee, Consultant or Director of Shares for Services to be rendered or for past Services already rendered to the Company or any Parent or Subsidiary.
 All Stock Bonus Awards will be made pursuant to an Award Agreement.
-No payment from the Participant will be required for Shares awarded pursuant to a Stock Bonus Award. - 6.2 Terms of Stock Bonus Awards.
+No payment from the Participant will be required for Shares awarded pursuant to a Stock Bonus Award.

+6.2 Terms of Stock Bonus Awards.
 The Committee will determine the number of Shares to be awarded to the Participant under a Stock Bonus Award and any restrictions thereon.
 These restrictions may be based upon completion of a specified number of years of service with the Company or upon satisfaction of performance goals based on Performance Factors during any Performance Period as set out in advance in the Participant's Stock Bonus Agreement.
 Prior to the grant of any Stock Bonus Award the Committee will: (a) determine the nature, length and starting date of any Performance Period for the Stock Bonus Award; (b) select from among the Performance Factors to be used to measure performance goals (if any) and (c) determine the number of Shares that may be awarded to the Participant.
-Performance Periods may overlap and a Participant may participate simultaneously with respect to Stock Bonus Awards that are subject to different Performance Periods and different performance goals and other criteria. - 6.3 Form of Payment to Participant.
-Payment may be made in the form of cash, whole Shares or a combination thereof, based on the Fair Market Value of the Shares earned under a Stock Bonus Award on the date of payment, as determined in the sole discretion of the Committee. - 6.4 Termination of Service.
+Performance Periods and other criteria.

+6.3 Form of Payment to Participant.
+Payment may be made in the form of cash, whole Shares or a combination thereof, based on the Fair Market Value of the Shares earned under a Stock Bonus Award on the date of payment, as determined in the sole discretion of the Committee.

+6.4 Termination of Service.
 Except as may be set forth in the Participant's Award Agreement, vesting ceases on such date Participant's Service terminates (unless determined otherwise by the Committee).